Freedom of Speech Code of Practice

 4.3.
 We are bound by the Equality Act 2010 which requires us to eliminate discrimination, harassment and victimisation, advance equal opportunity, and foster good relations across all sections of our community.
 Discrimination on the grounds of race, sex, age, religion or philosophical belief, sexual orientation, disability, gender reassignment, marriage and civil partnership, or pregnancy or maternity are not permitted.
 We will carry out these responsibilities in a manner that does not undermine freedom of speech and academic freedom.

-4.4 We are required to fulfill other legislative requirements that may be relevant such as The Protection from Harassment Act 1997 which prohibits harassment, or the Terrorism Act and Public Order Act.
+4.4 We are required to fulfil other legislative requirements that may be relevant such as The Protection from Harassment Act 1997 which prohibits harassment, or the Terrorism Act and Public Order Act.
+Other legislation that may also be relevant to whether speech is ‘within the law’ are the Malicious Communications Act and the Communications Act.

 5. Principles